-Our analysis of 629 two-card combinations found that the top card combinations routinely earn you over 2.3% cash back.
-If you use one card exclusively for all of the credit card purchases you possibly could, the best you can do is 2% cash back, with cards like the Citi Double Cash and the Wells Fargo Active Cash Cards that offer 2% cash back on everything.
-Even cards with rotating 5% and bonus category cards average around 1.5% cash back if you use them as your one and only card.
+Our analysis of 629 two-card combinations found that the top card combinations can potentially earn you over 2.3% cash back.
+If you use one card exclusively for all of the credit card purchases you possibly could, the best you can likely do is 2% cash back, with cards like the Citi Double Cash and the Wells Fargo Active Cash Cards that offer 2% cash back on everything.
+According to our spending model for the median American household, even cards with rotating 5% and bonus categories average around 1.5% cash back if you use them as your one and only card.

-The Best Cash Back Credit Card Combinations To Maximize Cash Back
+Best Cash Back Credit Card Combinations to Maximize Cash Back

-There are multiple two cash back card combos that will earn over 2% cash back on all of your spending.
+There are multiple combinations of cash back cards that will help you earn an average of over 2% cash back on all of your spending.

 Advertising & Editorial Disclosure